Published summary

 Carryover from prior days

-Yesterday's prompt asked "What do you wish you had said or done differently?".
-Many people would likely carry the same story forward, but this prompt changes the frame: instead of simply revisiting the prior angle, it invites explaining what made a choice feel emotionally expensive or hard to resolve cleanly.
+Yesterday's Question asked "What do you wish you had said or done differently?".
+Many people would likely carry the same story forward, but this Question changes the frame: instead of simply revisiting the prior angle, it invites explaining what made a choice feel emotionally expensive or hard to resolve cleanly.